 To solicit public opinion, a public comment period shall be held prior to program adoption or amendments of KTMPO documents.
 The public comment period will be scheduled immediately after TPPB approves initiation of the public comment period.
 Comments may be collected online by completing a Comment Form at www.ktmpo.org.
 Comments may also be collected on Comment Forms available during the public forums, public meetings, and at KTMPO offices.
-Notification of the public comment period will be the same as previously mentioned for public forums and public meetings.
+Virtual meetings or virtual public forums may be held during times where physical meetings or forums are not recommended, however, if an individual is unable to make public comment using a virtual platform, printed materials and a lockbox for comment period will be the same as previously mentioned for public forums and public meetings.
 General public comments are also encouraged by the public outside of public comment periods.
 A copy of the KTMPO Comment Form is included in Appendix C.